dipampatel18/AWS-DeepRacer/README.md

 Reinforcement learning, especially deep reinforcement learning, has proven effective in solving a wide array of autonomous decision-making problems.
 It has applications in financial trading, data center cooling, fleet logistics, and autonomous racing, to name a few.

-Reinforcement learning has the potential to solve real-world problems.
-However, it has a steep learning curve because of the extensive technological scope and depth.
-Real-world experimentation requires that you construct a physical agent, e.g., an autonomous racing car.
-It also requires that you secure a physical environment, e.g., a driving track or public road.
-The environment can be costly, hazardous, and time-consuming.
-These requirements go beyond merely understanding reinforcement learning.

 To help reduce the learning curve, AWS DeepRacer simplifies the process in three ways:

 - By offering a wizard to guide training and evaluating reinforcement learning models.
 The wizard includes pre-defined environments, states, actions, and customizable reward functions.